Flow runs

 - Errors encountered during execution.

-- Logs emitted by nodes, the log level, and a trace identifier.
+- Logs emitted by nodes, and a trace identifier.

 - Persisted assigns: a snapshot of named values the flow chose to keep.